apache/spark/docs/mllib-clustering.md

 we use the hierarchical clustering object to cluster the sample data into three clusters.
 The number of desired clusters is passed to the algorithm.
-Hoerver, even though the number of clusters is less than *k* in the middle of the clustering, the clustering is stopped if they can not be splitted any more.
+Hoerver, even though the number of clusters is less than *k* in the middle of the clustering, the clustering is stopped if they can not be split any more.

 {% highlight scala %}
 import org.apache.spark.mllib.clustering.HierarchicalClustering